 Inland Red Cedar: A form of Western Red Cedar growing in different locations.
 Log quality and size are limited for consistency.

 Raised Bed Gardens: We recommend using cedar for its natural tannins that resist rot and insect infestation.
 Cedar is also a beautiful, long lasting, affordable and sustainable material.
 CLICK HERE for instuction and more on raised garden beds.

 Pergola Hardware: Starting that pergola for the backyard?
 Check out our OZCO Pergola Hardware Catalog below under Downloads!

 Penofin Stains: Ready to stain?
 Check out our Penofin Stain page!

 CAMO Hidden Fasteners: CAMO fasteners make installing cedar boards easy.
-Check out the videos below for important tips and advice.
+Watch the videos below for important tips and advice.